Bob Priddy (baseball)

-Robert Simpson Priddy (born December 10, 1939) is a retired American professional baseball player.
+Robert Simpson Priddy (December 10, 1939 – September 28, 2023) was an American professional baseball player.
 He was a right-handed pitcher in Major League Baseball from 1962 to 1971, with the exception of the 1963 season.
 Priddy batted right-handed, stood 6 ft 1 in tall and weighed 200 lb.
-He was born in Pittsburgh, Pennsylvania.
+He was born in Pittsburgh, Pennsylvania, and graduated from high school in nearby McKees Rocks.